anexia-it/winshock-test/README.md

 chances are good that either no service is listening on that port or a firewall is blocking access to that port.

-The examples above use the default RDP and HTTPS for those checks.
+The examples above use the default RDP and HTTPS ports for those checks.

 Also, please ensure you are connecting directly to the target system.
 A load balancer or any other form of SSL-offloading may impact the results